 Born and raised in London, Kate grew up in “Old South” and continues to live there with her family.
 She is a graduate of the political science and law faculties of the University of Western Ontario, where she served Student Coordinator of the Law School’s Dispute Resolution Centre.
 Kate has always been extremely active in a volunteer capacity, providing her time and expertise to Pro Bono Students Canada, London Lawyers Feed the Hungry, Youth Opportunities Unlimited, and Daya Counselling Centre, where she is a member of the board.

-Kate was a member of the Original Kids Theatre Company, which she credits with giving her the confidence and skills necessary to be a strong litigator.
+Kate was a member of the Original Kids Theatre, which she credits with giving her the confidence and skills necessary to be a strong litigator.
 She has traveled extensively throughout Canada, Europe, Australia, the Caribbean and the United States, and isn’t finished yet.
 But her main priority is her immediate and extended family.

 Bachelor of Laws, University of Western Ontario

 Bachelor of Arts, Honours Political Science, University of Western Ontario